-In the 2023-2024 school year students in grades 8-12 will be continuing on the new graduation program.
-Central to the new grad program are two redesigned career education components.
+Central to the current graduation program are two redesigned career education components.
 Replacing the Planning 10 course is a new course called Career Life Education and replacing the Graduation Transitions program will be Career Life Connections and Capstone.
 At Hugh McRoberts the Career Life Education class will remain at the Grade 11 level for program planning purposes.
-All students on the 2018 Grad Program must take Career Life Education (4 credits) and receive credit.
+All students on the current Grad Program must take Career Life Education (4 credits) and receive credit.
 The Career Life Education program is geared toward career planning, goal setting, financial planning, employability skills, labour and market trends, and building their capstone portfolio for graduation.
-The Career Life Connections and Capstone project will be implemented for the first time at McRoberts in the 2023-2024 school year.
 Please consult the Ministry of Education link for more details: https://curriculum.gov.bc.ca/curriculum/career-education/introduction.